unslothai/unsloth/README.md

 ## ✨ Finetune for Free

 All notebooks are **beginner friendly**!
-Easily add your dataset, click "Run All", and you'll get a 2x faster finetuned model which can be exported to GGUF / vLLM / uploaded to HuggingFace.
-There's optional data prep, training adjustments and more!
+Add your dataset, click "Run All", and you'll get a 2x faster finetuned model which can be exported to GGUF, vLLM or uploaded to Hugging Face.

 | Unsloth supports          |    Free Notebooks                                                                                           | Performance | Memory use |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------|-------------|----------|